Gabgrz/k8s-proxies/README.md

 # K8s API Proxies for Private Clusters

 This repository contains Kubernetes resources to deploy TCP proxies using **Envoy** or **HAProxy** to expose the Kubernetes API for private clusters.
-This is necessary to add private Kubernetes clusters to an ArgoCD instance.
+This is necessary to add private Kubernetes clusters to an Argo CD instance.

 ## Overview

-This solution addresses the limitation where ArgoCD doesn't support HTTP proxies for adding private Kubernetes clusters.
-By using TCP proxies with TLS termination, you can securely expose your private cluster's API server to ArgoCD.
+This solution addresses the limitation where Argo CD doesn't support HTTP proxies for adding private Kubernetes clusters.
+By using TCP proxies with TLS termination, you can securely expose your private cluster's API server to Argo CD.

 ### Key Features

 - **Two Proxy Options**: Choose between Envoy or HAProxy based on your needs
 - **TLS Security**: Secure communication with TLS certificates
-- **ArgoCD Integration**: Complete setup for adding private clusters to ArgoCD
+- **Argo CD Integration**: Complete setup for adding private clusters to Argo CD
 - **Production Ready**: Includes health checks, resource limits, and proper configuration

 ## Prerequisites

 - Kubernetes cluster with kubectl access
-- ArgoCD instance running
+- Argo CD instance running
 - OpenSSL for certificate generation
 - Access to the private cluster you want to add to ArgoCD